Paul Goldsmith (politician): Sentencing, law and order

+Retail crime advisory group

+On 11 July 2024, Goldsmith and Associate Justice Minister Nicole McKee announced the formation of a new retail crime advisory group (formally, the Ministerial Advisory Group for Victims of Retail Crime) to engage with victims, workers, business owners, retail experts and advocacy groups to combat retail crime.
+The advisory group was allocated NZ$1.8 million a year and expected to last two years.

+On 10 February 2026, Goldsmith confirmed that the retail crime advisory group would be dissolved in May 2026, four months ahead of its planned dissolution in September 2026.
+The group had earlier faced criticism over its costs and spending habits.
+Three of the group's five members had resigned due to disagreements with the group's chairman Sunny Kaushal.

 Cultural reports

 On 7 February 2024, Justice Minister Goldsmith announced that government funding for cultural reports would be stopped under the new National-led government.
 A month later, the Government passed urgent legislation ending legal aid funding for cultural reports, claiming defendants were using them to get discounts off the length of their sentence with "no benefits to the real victims of crime."
 The decision was criticized by lawyers and academics.
 Former district court judge, Dr David Harvey, said that judges would no longer have the kind of information they need to craft a proper sentence.

 Gang insignia

 On 25 February 2024, Justice Minister Goldsmith and Police Minister Mark Mitchell announced that the Government would introduce legislation to ban gang insignia in public places, enable Police to disperse gang gatherings, allow Courts to ban gang members from communicating for at least three years, and giving greater weight to gang membership during sentencing.
 Goldsmith argued that the Government needed to take action in response to a 51% increase in gang membership (over 3,000 individuals) over the past five years.
 On 19 September 2024, the Government passed legislation banning gang patches.